Terms of Business

 Marion Foley – hourly rate £200.00

-It is the firm’s policy, wherever office resources and client resources permit, to send a solicitor representative to all hearings to assist Counsel (your barrister).
+It is the firm’s policy, wherever office resources and client resources permit, to send a solicitor representative to hearings to assist Counsel (your barrister).
 In the event that Counsel informs us that they do not require our attendance, if a hearing is merely listed for directions, then we will not attend.
-We are of the view, however, that it is essential for us to send a solicitor representative to any final hearing.
+We recommend however, sending a solicitor representative to any final hearing.
 Not only does this provide Counsel with the necessary assistance for providing any information or documentation they need from your file, but also to ensure that proper notes are taken of the hearing which may be needed, for example, where an appeal may be considered.
-In the event that a solicitor representative does attend Court with you and Counsel, this will incur additional charges on the basis of travelling and waiting and in respect of conference/hearing at the rates mentioned above, depending upon the solicitor representing you (i.e. £250/£190 and £200/£140).
+In the event that a solicitor representative does attend Court with you and Counsel, this will incur additional charges on the basis of traveling and waiting and in respect of conference/hearing at the rates mentioned above, depending upon the solicitor representing you (i.e. £250/£220/£210 and £200/£170/£160).

 We charge an administrative fee to make a telegraphic transfer in connection with your case of £30.00 plus VAT in addition to any charge made by our bank for us to use this service.
 This is because we do not have a terminal at our offices and the Director has to attend the bank in person.
 Any payments made by internet bank transfer will not incur you any charges.